-This topic explains how to configure deployment settings for Virtualize servers.
-Refer to Configuring Virtual Assets Deployed to Virtualize Server for details on configuring individual virtual asset deployment settings deployed to a server.
+This topic explains how to configure deployment settings for Virtualize servers—and for the virtual assets deployed upon them.

 Configuring Virtualize Server Startup and Authentication Options

 You can configure additional settings (for example, startup, authentication, and CTP notification options) from the Preferences panel as described in Server Settings.

 Be sure to deploy the Virtualize server in a secure manner.
 The Virtualize server hosts web services that can be used to manage virtual assets.
 This means that any host with network access to the Virtualize server can add, modify, or remove virtual assets hosted by that Virtualize server

 We generally recommended that you deploy the Virtualize server on a trusted network.
 A proxy server or gateway could also be used in front of the Virtualize server to add layers of security other than what is provided by the Virtualize server.